liip/LiipImagineBundle/Resources/doc/filters.rst

         # When true, --all-progressive is passed to jpegoptim, which results in the output being a progressive jpeg.
         liip_imagine.jpegoptim.progressive: true

+      # The directory where temporary file will be written.
+By default it's empty, and computed using `sys_get_temp_dir()`
+      # You can set it to `/run/shm` or something similar for writing temporary files in-memory, for decrease of disk load
+      liip_imagine.jpegoptim.tempDir: ""

 .. _`Symfony Service Container`: http://symfony.com/doc/current/book/service_container.html